awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

   + Local secrets manager
   + Connectors with built\-in integration with services, protocols, and software

-## AWS IoT Greengrass Core Software<a name="gg-core-software"></a>
+## AWS IoT Greengrass Core software<a name="gg-core-software"></a>

 The AWS IoT Greengrass Core software provides the following functionality:<a name="ggc-software-features"></a>
 + Deployment and local execution of connectors and Lambda functions\.
 + Process data streams locally with automatic exports to the AWS Cloud\.
 + MQTT messaging over the local network between devices, connectors, and Lambda functions using managed subscriptions\.
 + MQTT messaging between AWS IoT and devices, connectors, and Lambda functions using managed subscriptions\.
-+ Secure connections between devices and the cloud using device authentication and authorization\.
++ Secure connections between devices and the AWS Cloud using device authentication and authorization\.
 + Local shadow synchronization of devices\.
-Shadows can be configured to sync with the cloud\.
+Shadows can be configured to sync with the AWS Cloud\.
 + Controlled access to local device and volume resources\.
 + Deployment of cloud\-trained machine learning models for running local inference\.
 + Automatic IP address detection that enables devices to discover the Greengrass core device\.